dictybase-archive/Chado-Sqitch/README.md

 ## Extra
 It comes with two command line tools ```load``` and ```dump``` to manage postgresql dump along with every versioned changes.

 # Use cases
 Chado schema is generic and could be used in variety of ways.
 So, the application of this project depends on the use case.
 A few of the cases are described below.
 Do consult the scope of this project  before you go ahead.
+All commands are expected to be executed from a command line terminal interface.

 ## Install chado schema only

-__Circumstance:__ Straight install of chado schema, no management or anything else.
+__Circumstance:__ Simple straight install of chado schema, no management or anything else.

 * Download one of the core chado schema from [release](https://github.com/dictyBase/Chado-Sqitch/releases) page.
 * Extract the archive and change to that folder.